zoltan-baba/zoltan-baba.github.io/README.md

-This repo is about storing the necessary assets for building the documentation.
+This repo is about storing the necessary assets for building our documentation.